raas-dev/configent/README.md

 ⚠️: Alias `n` mounts the current directory as writable inside the container, whereas `nixery` mounts the current directory as read-only.

-💡: Use aliases for binaries not wanted installed on the host, such as various command-line security tools, and for binaries that are not available on ARM.
+💡: Use aliases for binaries not wanted permanently installed on the host, such as various command-line security tools.

 ## 🔨 Development